Shannon Hoey, FNP, PMHNP

 Licensed in:

-Massachusetts
+Massachusetts and Vermont

 I take time to understand my clients’ stories, goals, and lived experiences so we can work together to find treatment approaches that truly support their mental health.
 I provide psychiatric evaluation and medication management with a collaborative, client-centered approach.
 I work with individuals experiencing mood disorders such as depression and bipolar disorder, as well as anxiety-related conditions including OCD, panic disorder, and social anxiety.
 I am especially attentive to how stress, physical health, and life transitions can influence mental well-being, and I take time to understand each person’s unique experience.
 My approach emphasizes thoughtful, individualized treatment planning, clear communication, and shared decision-making.
 I am committed to providing affirming, respectful psychiatric care for individuals across diverse sexual orientations and gender identities, with the goal of finding treatment strategies that feel supportive, sustainable, and aligned with each client’s needs.